Life as a stroke survivor is more than a spectator sport!

-Underpads to protect your golf carts, wheelchairs and other furniture
+Underpads to protect wheelchairs, car seats and other furniture

 “There may be a period of re-learning, and adjusting your swing, but getting back onto the greens is always an option, and a goal for many of the people we work with,” says Barbara.
 “Some stroke survivors believe that sports are never going to happen again, but they can, you just have to learn how to do things differently.